 “On behalf of owners, we take good care of buildings that would otherwise be empty.
 We provide guardians with good quality housing which is much more cost effective than the private rental market.
 And we make a positive difference to communities by ensuring our guardians are great neighbours who volunteer for good causes while preventing the blight that empty buildings cause.”

 Don’t forget the cash back

 Whatever you are purchasing, don’t forget to see if the merchant you are buying from is on a cashback site.
 This is money for free!
 You get cash back on so many things, from switching your utilities or buying a holiday, to banking, buying clothes or shopping for home ware.
-I love Top Cashback but also use Quidco from time to time.
-These are my refer a friend links and we can usually both claim a reward if you choose to click through from them to make a purchase.
+I love Top Cashback* but also use Quidco* from time to time (these are my refer a friend links).
 I earned over £85 just for doing my Christmas shopping through them.

 Swagbucks is also worth checking out.
 You earn Swagbucks points with your online purchases then redeem your points for free gift cards for retailers such as Amazon.
 Alternatively you can get cash back from PayPal.
 You can even earn Swagbucks points just for doing a an internet search!

 I hope you like my tips on how to get everything cheaper.
 You can live well without busting the budget!
 Please add your money saving tips in the comments.